 Plan a Lavish East Coast Road Trip from Orlando to Key West

-It’s never been a better time to head south for an East Coast road trip from Orlando to the tip of Key West.
+There's never been a better time to take a drive and head south for an East Coast road trip from Orlando to Fort Lauderdale, Miami and the Florida Keys.
 Florida’s beautiful sites — and legendary sunshine — light the way for a holiday filled with fun, relaxation and pampering.
 Here are a few reasons to plan your own road trip from Orlando:

-- Exclusive experiences: Savor the locally inspired itineraries thoughtfully planned just for you, all against the backdrop of Florida’s beloved palm trees and blue skies.
+Exclusive experiences: Savor the locally inspired itineraries thoughtfully planned just for you, all against the backdrop of the Sunshine State’s beloved palm trees and blue skies.

-- Relax in luxury: The state’s laid-back pace and five-star accommodations mean that you can balance the excitement of your trip with ample rest (and lush indulgence) along the way.
+Relax in luxury: The state’s laid-back pace and five-star accommodations mean that you can balance the excitement of your Florida road trip with ample rest (and lush indulgence) along the way.

-As one of the most popular tourist destinations in the world, Orlando is the ideal launching point for a road trip in the U.S. When you think of the city, your mind no doubt jumps to the theme parks that help bring the magic of everyone’s favorite films and characters to life.
+As one of the most popular tourist destinations in the world, Orlando is the ideal launching point for a road trip in the U.S. Skip the airport and take a drive to the city — where your mind no doubt jumps to the theme parks that help bring the magic of everyone’s favorite films and characters to life.

-Start your trip off with first-class accommodations and service at Waldorf Astoria Orlando, where your personal concierge will ensure that your every need is met.
+Start your trip off by skipping the airport baggage claim.
+Drive over to Waldorf Astoria Orlando and experience first-class accommodations and service, as well as a personal concierge to ensure that your every need is met.
 With easy proximity to Walt Disney World, you can plan ahead with the concierge, giving you access to the best attractions.
 The Team Members at Waldorf Astoria Orlando expertly help guests plan hassle-free visits to the parks and make the most of their time in sunny Orlando, from complimentary transportation to Walt Disney World to private cabanas by the pool.
 When you need a break from the parks, walk over to play a round of golf at Waldorf Astoria Golf Club, a stunning golf course within the Bonnet Creek nature preserve.

 A three-hour drive from Orlando brings you to the blue umbrellas and balmy sea breezes of Fort Lauderdale.
 The “Venice of America,” this city boasts waterfront as far as the eye can see with 300 miles of canals and 24 miles of beaches.

-Make a reservation at Conrad Fort Lauderdale, which stands overlooking the Atlantic Ocean with panoramic views and unparalleled access to one of the city’s most beautiful stretches of beach.
-Begin your day with a sunrise paddle boarding tour and a yoga class, all before enjoying a green juice at Cornucopia, the hotel’s in-house market.
+Make a reservation at Conrad Fort Lauderdale, which stands overlooking the Atlantic Ocean with panoramic views and unparalleled access to one of the destination’s most beautiful stretches of beach.
+Begin your day with a sunrise paddleboarding tour and a yoga class, all before enjoying a green juice at Cornucopia, the hotel’s in-house market.
 In the late afternoon, head up to the sixth-floor sky deck for a fun game of cornhole with the ocean as your backdrop.

-After you valet your car at arrival, give yourself a break from your road trip from Orlando and embrace an alternative mode of transportation.
+After you valet your car at arrival, give yourself a break from driving and embrace an alternative mode of transportation.
 Here, boats are the go-to mode of transportation.
 Book a private water taxi to take through the canals to a seaside restaurant or charter a yacht for the evening to toast on the open water.